Do you have a strong 401k committee or are you looking to set up a 401k committee?

 There is so much great information online to help you set up and manage a 401k committee – in the last several months alone I’ve seen over 50 articles on committee best practices come through my inbox.

-To save you time, below you’ll find seven of the best articles I’ve found for building a strong 401k committee filled with common (and not-so-common) strategies to consider.
+To save you time, below you’ll find six of the best articles I’ve found for building a strong 401k committee filled with common (and not-so-common) strategies to consider.

 1. Best Practices for Setting up a 401k Committee

 When you’re just starting out, knowing when to set up a committee, who should be on the committee, how often to meet, and what to put on the agenda are the essentials elements you need to understand.
 You’ll find this key information in an article found here on the 401k Best Practices blog.

 2. Naming the Committee in the Plan Documents

 One key way to “Reduce Exposure to 401k Plan Class Action Litigation” is to make sure your board members don’t take more fiduciary liability than necessary and in this article by Pillsbury Law, you’ll find guidance for setting up (or amending) plan documents to properly name the correct party as the ERISA Plan Fiduciary.

 3. Building the 401k Committee Charter

 When you set up a committee, one of the first steps is creating a formal Committee Charter and there are some key things you want to ensure your charter addresses.
 In this article, found on the NAPA website, you’ll find a list of key questions your committee charter should answer.